Pazoia/JavaScript30_day-30_Whack-a-Mole-game/README.md

 # Wes Bos JavaScript30 - Challenge 30

-This is the last challenge from the JavaScript30 challenge
+This is the last challenge from the JavaScript30 challenge.
 what fun it was to build all the funky and crazy apps following
 a great tutor.